Hriitz/stockapp/README.md

 3. Enter a stock symbol in the form and click "Get Data."

-4 .The web application will fetch historical stock data for the last 3 months and display it on the graph.
+4. The web application will fetch historical stock data for the last 3 months and display it on the graph.